 - Submitting the run time, load, and fuel usage on a monthly-basis to the web-based compliance platform;

-- Uploading any testing data required per the conditions of the permit and uploading to the web-based compliance platform;
+- Uploading any testing data required per the conditions of the permit and uploading documents to the web-based compliance platform;

 - Maintaining operator logs and service records from outside contractors (ex.
 Lionheart) to document hours of operation;